thbeh/ansible-guacamole/README.md

 2. Added dictionary for multiple user capabilities
 	- Added `boxes` list in the `USERS` dictionary containing the keys from the `CLIENTS` dictionary and then iterate over that dictionary using those keys: `{% for item in USERS[thing].boxes %}` so each "item" will be a key for `CLIENTS`
 3. Removed installation of any packages from client side, also uses RealVNC now
+4. Removed anyhting Guacamole relate from client side (no more `/etc/guacamole/guacamole.properties`).
+The client role only configures RealVNC to work with the Guacamole server